mboekhold/Webshop/readme.md

 <h2> Folder <b>web3_project</b> is a container for the project.
 Contains:</h2>

+<h3> <b>mysite/directory</b></h3>
-<h3> <b>mysite/directory</b> is the actual Python package for your project.
-Its name is the Python package name you’ll need to use to import anything inside it (e.g. mysite.urls).</h3>
+<p> This is the actual Python package for your project.
+Its name is the Python package name you’ll need to use to import anything inside it (e.g. mysite.urls).</p>
-<h3> <b>mysite/__init__.py</b>: An empty file that tells Python that this directory should be considered a Python package.
-If you’re a Python beginner, read more about packages in the official Python docs.</h3>
+<h3> <b>mysite/__init__.py</b>:</h3> An empty file that tells Python that this directory should be considered a Python package.
+If you’re a Python beginner, read more about packages in the official Python docs.
-<h3> <b>mysite/settings.py</b>: Settings/configuration for this Django project.
-Django settings will tell you all about how settings work.</h3>
+<h3> <b>mysite/settings.py</b>:</h3> Settings/configuration for this Django project.
+Django settings will tell you all about how settings work.
-<h3> <b>mysite/urls.py</b>: The URL declarations for this Django project; a “table of contents” of your Django-powered site.
-You can read more about URLs in URL dispatcher.</h3>
+<h3> <b>mysite/urls.py</b>:</h3> The URL declarations for this Django project; a “table of contents” of your Django-powered site.
+You can read more about URLs in URL dispatcher.
-<h3> <b>mysite/wsgi.py</b>: An entry-point for WSGI-compatible web servers to serve your project.
-See How to deploy with WSGI for more details.</h3>
+<h3> <b>mysite/wsgi.py</b>:</h3> An entry-point for WSGI-compatible web servers to serve your project.
+See How to deploy with WSGI for more details.

 <h2> To run the site </h2>